Alzheimer’s Association International Conference Recap

 Last month, the Alzheimer’s Association International Conference was held in London, England.
 The annual five-day conference is the world’s largest gathering of Alzheimer’s disease researchers, with more than 5,600 attendees from 68 different countries discussing the latest research in dementia.
 While we are still years away from discovering a cure, the conference highlights the steady efforts of researchers and scientists to better understand the devastating disease.

-Being in the company of some of the brightest researchers on the planet, whom dedicate their careers to creating a world without Alzheimer’s disease is a humbling experience.
+Being in the company of some of the brightest researchers on the planet, who dedicate their careers to creating a world without Alzheimer’s disease is a humbling experience.
 The conference showcases the most innovative and groundbreaking work in dementia research.

-- The session that received the most attentions from the conference was a Wisconsin University School of Medicine and Public Health study that found an extremely stressful experience in early life such as the death of a loved one, divorce, or family substance abuse can be equal to four years of cognitive aging.
+- The session that received the most attention from the conference was a Wisconsin University School of Medicine and Public Health study that found an extremely stressful experience in early life such as the death of a loved one, divorce, or family substance abuse can be equal to four years of cognitive aging.

 - The Lancet Commission on Dementia Prevention, Intervention, and Care reported more than a third of dementia cases may be preventable through lifestyle changes.
 It identified nine potential lifestyle factors that can be modified: mid-life hearing loss, failing to complete secondary education, smoking, not seeking treatment for depression, physical inactivity, social isolation, high blood pressure, obesity, and Type-2 diabetes.
 Though, a presentation from the National Institute on Aging (NIA) and the Academy of Science Committee on Preventing Dementia and Cognitive Decline concluded that there is insufficient evidence to justify a major public health information campaign to encourage the adoption of specific interventions.
 The current evidence of effective lifestyle changes is too preliminary.